- Not available for booking

 **This course is not available to international students (this includes dependants who are in Australia under the holder of the International Student Visa)

-Prior to attending the course, participants are sent a link to complete mandatory online learning and assessment by reading the Participant Guide and succesfully answering 30 knowledge quiz questions at their own pace.
+Prior to attending the course, participants are sent a link to complete mandatory online learning and assessment by reading the Participant Guide and successfully answering 73 knowledge quiz questions at their own pace.
 This must be completed prior to attending the practical session unless there are extenuating circumstances.
 In this situation the participant must advise the Trainer and Assessor on arrival to the practical session.

-The practical session includes 6 hours of demonstration, practise and assessment of skills including the confirmation of knowledge gained in the online learning.
-Participants must perform uninterrupted CPR for at least 2 minutes on an infant manikin and adult manikin on the floor, use of an AED and respond to simulated first aid emergencies and applying first aid skills including:
+The practical session includes 1.5 days of demonstration, practise and assessment of skills including the confirmation of knowledge gained in the online learning.
+Participants must perform uninterrupted CPR for at least 2 minutes on an infant manikin and adult manikin on the floor, use of an AED and respond to simulated remote or isolated emergency scenarios applying first aid skills which include: